jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 ----

-I am not sure if this is the answer to your question, but would it not be easier to use a General/NSDateFormatter on an interface object or simply splice together a string General/[NSString stringByAppendingString:@""] if needed?
+I am not sure if this is the answer to your question, but would it not be easier to use a NSDateFormatter on an interface object or simply splice together a string [NSString stringByAppendingString:@""] if needed?

--- General/MatPeterson
+-- MatPeterson

 ----